helloflask/flask-ckeditor/README.md

 Then go to http://127.0.0.1:5000 with your favourite browser.

-Aside from the basic example, there are three additional examples:
+Aside from the basic example, there are four additional examples:

 - examples/image-upload: This example demonstrate how to support image upload in Flaks-CKEditor.
+- examples/codesnippet: This example demonstrate how to use Code Snippet plugin.
 - examples/without-flask-wtf: This example demonstrate how to use CKEditor without Flask-WTF.
-- examples/markdown: This example demonstrate how to use add Markdown support.
+- examples/markdown: This example demonstrate how to use add Markdown plugin.

 ## TODO
 - [ ] Documentation
-- [ ] Test
 - [ ] Integrate with a file browser
 - [ ] CSRF protection for image upload